Chart Color Schemes

 AreaSearch analysis of employment trends sees Silverdale performing better than 90% of local markets assessed across Australia

-Conversely, professional & technical services show lower representation at 4.3% compared to the regional average of 11.5%.
-Local employment opportunities appear limited, as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in September 2025, labour force decreased by 3.5% and employment by 3.1%, leading to a fall in unemployment rate by 0.3 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a rise in unemployment rate by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 provide insights into potential future demand within Silverdale.
-These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Silverdale's employment mix indicates local employment should increase by 6.0% over five years and 12.4% over ten years.
+Conversely, professional & technical jobs are lower at 4.3% versus the regional average of 11.5%.
+Local job opportunities appear limited based on resident population vs working population.
+Over a year, labour force and employment decreased by 4.5%, while unemployment remained stable.
+In contrast, Greater Sydney saw employment growth of 2.2%.
+Jobs and Skills Australia's May-25 forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Silverdale's mix indicates local employment should increase by 6.0% over five years and 12.4% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment